What happens if I don’t make my premium payment by the end of the grace period?

-For enrollees who are not receiving subsidies, if payment is not made prior to the end of the one-month grace period, coverage will be retroactively terminated to the end of the month for which premium was last paid.
+For enrollees who are not receiving subsidies, if payment is not made prior to the end of the grace period (typically one month), coverage will be retroactively terminated to the end of the month for which a premium was last paid.

-For enrollees who are receiving subsidies (and who have paid at least one month’s premium), if their premiums go past three months overdue, the coverage will be terminated retroactive to the end of the first month of the grace period.
-So if a subsidized enrollee pays the January premium but then doesn’t pay February, March or April, the coverage would then be terminated as of the end of February.
+For enrollees who are receiving subsidies (and who have effectuated their coverage by paying at least one month’s premium), if their premiums go past three months overdue, the coverage will be terminated retroactively to the end of the first month of the grace period.
+So if a subsidized enrollee pays the January premium but then doesn’t pay February, March, or April, the coverage would then be terminated as of the end of February.